juliusgutierrez/AWS-Solutions-Architect-Associate-/README.md

 - Invoke a `Lambda` function from an Aurora MySQL-compatible DB cluster with a native function or a stored procedure (same as RDS)
 - Used to capture data changes whenever a row is modified.

+### RDS & Aurora Security
+- <b>At-rest encryption</b>:
+  - Database master & replicas encryption using AWS-KMS - must be defined as launch time
+  - If the master is not encrypted, the read replicas cannot be encrypted
+  - To encrypt an un-encrypted database, go-through a DB snapshot & restore as encrypted
+- <b>In-flight encryption</b>:
+  - TLS-ready by default, use the AWSTLS root certificates client-side
+- <b>IAM Authentication</b>: to connect to your database (instead of username/password)
+- <b>Security Groups</b>: Control Network access to your RDS / Aurora DB
+- <b>No SSH Available</b> except on RDS Custom
+- <b>Audit logs can be enabled</b> and sent to `CloudWatch Logs` for longer retention

 ## DynamoDB
 - Serverless NoSQL DB with multi-AZ